If you need assistance above and beyond what you can find below – fill out our “needs help” form.

 - Helping Hand Aqua PA’s low-income assistance program; offers programs and assistance for families needing help with water bills; household income must be less than 200% of the poverty level, account must be more than 21 days past due, and customer must have at least $110 in unpaid water bills; call 800-360-2998

 - Peco Assistance Programs includes MEAF (Matching Energy Assistance Fund), CAP Rate (lower rate for low-income families), CARES Services, LIHEAP (assists with low-income bills, program runs November through early Spring) 800-344-3574 , and other programs.
 Many can be reached at 800-774-7040.
 For MEAF call 800-403-6806.
 MEAF is especially important when you have a shut-off notice.
+A flyer on these programs can be found here.

 - Energysaver.gov provides tips on how to save on your energy bills